-Compared to national fiat currencies that have unlimited supply and can be created out of thin air, bitcoin is incredibly scarce.
+Compared to national fiat currencies that have unlimited supply and can be created out of thin air, Bitcoin is incredibly scarce.

 Some say that Bitcoin is the “hardest” money ever known, meaning that Bitcoin is hard to create and has a limited supply.
-In this sense, bitcoin is similar to gold.
+In this sense, Bitcoin is similar to gold.
 Gold also has to be mined and has a scarce supply.
-This is why bitcoin is sometimes referred to as “digital gold.”
+This is why Bitcoin is sometimes referred to as “digital gold.”

 To answer this question, it could be helpful to look at previous halvings.
 So far, there have been three since bitcoin’s inception in 2009.

 Historically, the Bitcoin price has increased dramatically in the 18 months following the halving.
-After the first halving occurred in 2012, bitcoin hit a record high high of over $1,000 in November 2013.
-In April of that year, before the halving, bitcoin was trading at less than $50.
+After the first halving occurred in 2012, Bitcoin hit a record high of over $1,000 in November 2013.
+In April of that year, before the halving, Bitcoin was trading at less than $50.

 The second halving occurred in 2016.
-In December 2017, bitcoin hit a record high of nearly $20,000, up from less than $1,000 in January of that year.
+In December 2017, Bitcoin hit a record high of nearly $20,000, up from less than $1,000 in January of that year.

-In general, bitcoin tends to rise rapidly at some point after the halving.
+In general, Bitcoin tends to rise rapidly at some point after the halving.
 Then there’s a crash, sometimes resulting in drawdowns as large as 90%.
 After stagnating for some time, the price then begins appreciating slowly leading up to the next halving, and the cycle repeats.
 This is an oversimplified version of events but it offers a general sense of how halving bitcoin has impacted prices historically.

-Bitcoin halving, when the amount of coins miners receive in exchange for processing transactions get cut in half, occurs once every four years.
+Bitcoin halving, when the amount of coins miners receive in exchange for processing transactions are cut in half, occurs once every four years.
 There have been three halvings so far as of the time of writing.

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
-The umbrella term “SoFi Invest” refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
+SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.